Docker Export and Migration

 |

-Import the image using docker import, you can see the imported image named me:
+Import the image using docker import, and you can see the image named me is imported:

 |